Free Crochet Bow Pattern

-This little bow is the perfect quick make if you’re in need of a last minute gift.
-We’ve designed the pattern as a headband, but with a little adaptation you could easily turn it into a stylish bow tie!
+This little crochet bow is the perfect quick make if you're in need of a last minute gift.
+We've designed this free crochet bow pattern as a headband, but with a little adaptation you could easily turn it into a hair clip, a brooch or even a stylish bow tie!
+And if you can't get enough of beautiful bows, you could also check out our free crochet bow tie pattern, or get out your fabric supplies and try learning how to sew bow ties!

 You will need

 Row 2 Ch1 (does not count as st), dc in each st to end, turn.
-Rep row 2 until piece measures 6cm.
-Fasten off.
+Repeat row 2 until piece measures 6cm.

-Row 1 4dc beg in second ch from hook, turn.
+Row 1 Dc in second ch from hook and in each ch along, turn.
 [4 sts]

 Row 2 Ch1 (does not count as st), dc in each st to end, turn.